elegant-scipy/elegant-scipy/markdown/ch5.markdown

 As mentioned above, this sparse linear operator approach to image transformation is extremely fast.
-Let's measure how it performs in comparison to ndimage.
-To make the comparison fair, we need to tell ndimage that we want linear interpolation with `order=1`, and that we want to ignore pixels outside of the original shape, with `reshape=False`.
+Let's measure how it performs in comparison to `ndimage`.
+To make the comparison fair, we need to tell `ndimage` that we want linear interpolation with `order=1`, and that we want to ignore pixels outside of the original shape, with `reshape=False`.